-School menus, Café-LA programs, meal application and other pertinent food services and nutritional information can be found on the Food Services Division website at https://achieve.lausd.net/cafela.
+School menus, Café-LA programs, meal application and other pertinent food services and nutritional information can be found on the Food Services Division website at https://lausd.org/cafela.

-Adequate time for students to obtain and consume their meals is a state, federal and School Board requirement.
+Under California's Universal Meals Program, every school must serve breakfast and lunch daily without exception, including minimum and shortened days.
+20-minute period for students to access and consume their meals is a state, federal, and School Board requirement.
 Schools that have an after-school program offer healthy snacks and supper meals provided by the Food Services Division.